maurodelazeri/IXWebSocket/README.md

 ## Introduction

 [*WebSocket*](https://en.wikipedia.org/wiki/WebSocket) is a computer communications protocol, providing full-duplex and bi-directionnal communication channels over a single TCP connection. *IXWebSocket* is a C++ library for client and server Websocket communication, and for client HTTP communication.
-The code is derived from [easywsclient](https://github.com/dhbaird/easywsclient) and from the [Satori C SDK](https://github.com/satori-com/satori-rtm-sdk-c).
+The code is derived from [easywsclient](https://github.com/dhbaird/easywsclient) and from the [Satori C SDK](https://github.com/satori-com/satori-rtm-sdk-c) and from the [IXWebSocket](https://github.com/machinezone/IXWebSocket).
 It has been tested on the following platforms.

 * macOS
 * iOS